AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \I{################################################################################################}
 ### 12.8.7 Compile Times ### {#alib_boxing_more_performance_compiletimes}
-Due to the use of type-traits and TMP selected methods with rather complicated type expressions that the compiler has to evaluate, the time to compile a code unit increases with the use of
+Due to the use of type-traits and concept-based selected methods with rather complicated type expressions that the compiler has to evaluate, the time to compile a code unit increases with the use of \alib_boxing_nl.
-\alib_boxing_nl.

-Unfortunately, this increase can be reasonably high.
+Unfortunately, while we have done our best to reduce it as much as possible, this increase can be reasonably high.

 \I{################################################################################################}
 ### 12.8.8 Conclusion And Comparison To std::any ### {#alib_boxing_more_performance_conclusion}